Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 **Step 2**

 - *Converting...*
-This message is displayed during the import process.
+This notice is displayed during the import process.

 - [CANCEL]
 Click this button to cancel the process.